mlrun/demos/README.md

 - Deploy the model into a cluster
 - Test the deployed model

-The demo by default uses Slack notifications and requires setting up webhooks.
+The demo can optionally use Slack notifications.
+To run slack notification, you will need to create an app and enable webhooks.
 This process is straightforward and should take a few minutes.
 For more information see [the slack documentation](https://api.slack.com/messaging/webhooks)

 <p><img src="./docs/trees.png" alt="scikit-learn tress image" width="500"/></p>